RX-J/Ignite.Convert/README.md

 # Call the Enumerable conversion functions

-**You can use the Ignite Library to convert Enumerable into each other**
+**You can use the Ignite library to convert Enumerable into each other**

 ```cs
 var a = new byte[] { 1, 2, 3, 4, 5 };